Jacobly0506/hojoon-portfolio/final-project-part-one.md

 The narrative will follow a linear structure, embedding these visuals within a guided scrollable story on Shorthand.

 ## References
-- data.world: Suicide Cases in the United States
+- Data.world: Suicide Cases in the United States

 ## AI acknowledgements
 - I used ChatGPT to help grammar and writing style.